 In response to this tragedy, the City of Los Angeles developed the Los Angles Hillside Code for hillside home retrofits.
 This code does not rely on plywood shear walls to protect these homes.
 Unfortunately, the California Building Code still relies on retrofit standards that use plywood in spite of the fact these houses will collapse.
 Meanwhile, the clock is ticking on the Hayward Fault.

 Here is a photograph that shows why people love hillside homes; the views can be spectacular.
 Notice the police tape going across the photo.
 In the photo below you see what lies down the hill.
 You can see a cement slab leading into a cliff that once was a driveway.

 Why do Hillside Homes Kill People?

 The Northridge earthquake completely destroyed this house while other homes around it withstood the earthquake.
 Why?
 The answer to that question was the focus of an extensive engineering study.
 This study was conducted by a Los Angeles Department of Building and Safety and the Structural Engineers Association of Southern California.
 Their findings contradicted what they believed about shear wall bracing.
 Shear wall bracing is not allowed in Los Angeles, but it is still allowed in the Bay Area.

 What the researchers found was that shortest stiffest plywood rectangle failed first.
 This is shown by Panel A in our illustration.
 Then the plywood on the next shortest and stiffest panel (Panel B) absorbed the forces until it failed.
-Then the plywood on the next shortest shear wall (Panel C) absorbed the forces until it failed, The failure of the plywood would be sequential until the house collapsed.
-Plywood that is only one uniform height does not react like this.
+Then the plywood on the next shortest shear wall (Panel C) absorbed the forces until it failed, the failure of the plywood would be sequential until the house collapsed.
+Plywood that is one uniform height does not react like this.